bhaveshj2611/My-Portfolio/README.md

 **Live Preview: 👉🏽 [PORTFOLIO](https://bhaveshj.web.app/)**

 ✨ Hello there, I'm Bhavesh Joshi.
 This is my personal potrfolio webapp, built with Flutter.
 Do check it out!

+Designed & Developed it using Flutter,Dart and utilizing Flutter Web's capabilities.
+Built a sleek, responsive web application that adapts to any device.

+- A clean, intuitive design that catches the user's eye
+- Smooth animations and transitions for an engaging user experience
+- Optimized performance, ensuring quick load times across platforms

+Leveraging Firebase Hosting, I've ensured my portfolio is always accessible and scalable.

+You can access it from https://bhaveshj.web.app